 Dr. Alt, who was first funded by the Cancer Research Institute as a postdoctoral fellow, has made fundamental contributions to our understanding of B cell development and function, and the mechanisms underlying B cell lymphomas.

-His honors include election to the National Academy of Sciences, and awards including the 2009 William B. Coley Award in basic Immunology and the Szent-Györgyi Prize for Progress in Cancer Research.
+His honors include election to the National Academy of Sciences, and awards including the 2009 William B. Coley Award for Distinguished Research in Basic Immunology and the 2015 Szent-Györgyi Prize for Progress in Cancer Research.
 In recognition of his accomplishments, CRI also started the Frederick W. Alt Award, which honors a former CRI postdoctoral fellow who has achieved outstanding success that has impacted immunology.
 In addition to being a member of CRI’s Scientific Advisory Council, Dr. Alt serves on the Postdoctoral Fellowship Review Committee.

 Cancer is a complex and terrible disease, but with each new discovery we are making it less mysterious, more understandable, and ultimately less deadly.
 We are making progress.